heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

 <br>

 ### Agenda
+(subject to small changes as we finalize it)
 #### Day 1: Monday, 30 May 2022
 **Focus: PyHC Introduction + AstroPy for Heliophysics + SunPy**
  - Introductions (welcome, agenda, code of conduct reminder, etc.) [15m]